RAF Fairford: Security

 Security outside the perimeter of the station is the responsibility of the Ministry of Defence Police, whereas security within the station is provided by the US Visiting Forces.

 On 1 April 2006, RAF Fairford was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
-The effect of the act was to make it a specific criminal offence for a person to trespass into the station.
+The effect of the act was to make a person trespassing into the station a specific criminal offence.

 Operations

-RAF Fairford is a Forward Operating Location made available to the United States by the UK Government.
-It is the only bomber forward operating location in Europe and is predominately used by US Air Force deployments of the B-1B Lancer, B-2A Spirit and B-52H Stratofortress aircraft taking part in Air Force Global Strike Command's Bomber Task Force missions.
+RAF Fairford is a forward operating location made available to the United States by the UK government.
+It is the only such location in Europe and is predominately used by USAF deployments of the B-1B Lancer, B-2A Spirit, and B-52H Stratofortress aircraft taking part in Air Force Global Strike Command's bomber task force missions.

-The US Air Force's 421st Air Base Squadron provides Menwith Hill with base and mission support services.
-The squadron is part of the 423rd Air Base Group which in turn is part of the 501st Combat Support Wing, both of which have their headquarters at RAF Alconbury in Cambridgeshire.

-Since September 2019, Fairford has hosted a detachment of U-2S Dragon Lady reconnaissance aircraft, operated by the 99th ERS.
+Since September 2019, Fairford has hosted a detachment of Lockheed U-2S Dragon Lady reconnaissance aircraft, operated by the 99th ERS.

-Base and mission support is provided by the 420th Air Base Squadron, a Geographically Separate Unit of the 501st Combat Support Wing based at RAF Alconbury in Cambridgeshire.
+Base and mission support is provided by the 420th Air Base Squadron, a GSU of the 501st Combat Support Wing (headquartered at Fairford), based at RAF Alconbury in Cambridgeshire.

 Based units

-Notable units based at RAF Fairford.
+Notable units based at RAF Fairford: